 • Slightly short for some subjects

-This telephoto zoom is a good bet for a plethora of different subjects.
-Due to its 70-180mm focal length, this lens is well-suited to portraitsclose-up, event photography, relatively close wildlife and action, and even some aspects of landscapearchitecture and abstract photography.
+This telephoto zoom is a good bet for all kinds of different subjects, thanks to its 70-180mm focal length.
+It’s well-suited to portraitsclose-up, event photography, relatively close wildlife and action, and could even have a crack landscapearchitecture and abstract photography.
+The constant aperture running through the focal length gives it some flex in low light, and as we found in our review, it delivers the goods optically as well.

 Read our Nikkor Z 70-180mm f/2.8 review